aanastasiou/dgtools/README.md

 1. Use a text editor to write human readable assembly code.
 2. Call `dgasm.py` to compile the binary
 3. Call `dgsim.py` to run and debug the binary
+4. *(Alternatively, call `dgui` to perform both of the above in sequence)*
-4. Use `dginspect.py` to check a binary file, get/set values from the virtual machine or key the code in.
+5. Use `dginspect.py` to check a binary file, get/set values from the virtual machine or key the code in.

 ## Installation